This article contains affiliate links — if you buy through them, we may earn a commission at no extra cost to you.

 Frequently Asked Questions

 Do I need 8K or 12K resolution for DnD minis?
-No. 4K (35µm XY) is sufficient for 28–32mm character models when you look at them across a table.
-Higher resolution is nice, but it’s not the bottleneck for most DnD printing.
-Build plate size matters more for DnD than resolution does.
+Not necessarily.
+10K (34µm XY) — which is what the Photon Mono 10K delivers — is more than sufficient for 28—32mm character models at table distance.
+Higher resolution is nice but it’s not the bottleneck for most DnD printing.
+Build plate size matters more for DnD than chasing extra resolution beyond 10K.

 Can a resin printer handle terrain?
 Yes, with caveats.
 Resin terrain looks excellent — walls, dungeon tiles, scatter terrain.
 But terrain pieces are volume-hungry and large terrain can stress a smaller build plate.
 If terrain is a priority, lean toward a larger build plate printer (Saturn 4 Ultra, M7 Pro).